List of Stargate Universe characters: Emily Young

 Emily Young is portrayed by Ona Grauer, who previously played the Ancient Ayiana in SG-1 and Atlantis.
 Emily Young is Col. Everett Young's wife who was upset when her husband took the position as the Icarus Base commander.
 When Young visited her in Col. Telford's body, Emily could barely take in the news of her husband's situation.
 Not knowing if or when Everett will return home, Emily seemed ready to divorce him on the spot, but she wished him well and that he would remain safe.
 When Young came back for another visit, Emily was more sympathetic with his situation and even had sexual intercourse with him while he was in Col. Telford's body.
-It is strongly implied that she is having an affair with Telford - as himself, not containing her husband's consciousness - herself.
+It is suggested that she is having an affair with Telford—as himself, not containing her husband's consciousness—herself, but Lou Diamond Phillips deconfirmed this in an interview.
 Telford later attempted to put a wedge between Young and Emily by telling Emily that Young had resumed his affair with Lt.
 Tamara Johansen on the Destiny.
 It is likely Telford did this to cause Young problems.
 It is later revealed that Telford was brainwashed at the time he did that and is horrified by it along with everything else he did after Colonel Young freed him.
 She eventually asks for a divorce from Young which he apparently gives her.
 When Young is about to go into stasis for three years, he decides not to go see her, saying it'll just reopen old wounds and he doesn't want that.
 When Telford tries to apologize for his role in the breakup of the marriage, Young forgives him saying Emily and himself had had problems long before Telford intervened.